 set me up for a series of unhealthy relationships with “wildly inappropriate people,” to quote a Carrie Bradshaw spiel from “Sex and the City.”

-Frankly, after growing up in my own private Guantanamo with a father who beat my mom and a mentally handicapped brother who made as much noise as possible and delighted in getting me yelled at by repeating, “Good morning,” until I got sick of saying it back and snarled, I don’t like people who make life harder than it has to be.
+Frankly, after growing up in my own private Guantanamo with a father who beat my mom and a mentally disabled brother who made as much noise as possible and delighted in getting me yelled at by repeating, “Good morning,” until I got sick of saying it back and snarled, I don’t like people who make life harder than it has to be.
 Unfortunately, that’s who I attract.

-The trend began with a Marine I met while working in Macy’s young men’s department at age 18.
+The trend began with a Marine I met while I worked in Macy’s young men’s department at age 18.
 He bought jeans, complimented my smile, and asked for my phone number.
 After calling a couple of times from his Virginia Beach base, he sent me jewelry with cheap pink stones and a mixed tape with Silk’s song “Freak Me.”
-Since my father was recording all incoming and outgoing calls to catch my mom cheating on him, and he’d dragged me to his Baptist church for months after finding a Guns N’ Roses tape in my dresser, I shipped everything back with a note telling the Marine not to contact me anymore.
+Since my father was recording all incoming and outgoing calls to catch my mom cheating on him, and he’d dragged me to his Baptist church for months after he found a Guns N’ Roses tape in my dresser, I shipped everything back with a note telling the Marine not to contact me anymore.

 A few days later, I received a scrawly suicidal letter asking, “Why did you lead me so far?”